nurhidayahroslee/BMICalculator/README.md

 # BMICalculator
 Here is the simple app created to calculate BMI.
-A good sample code for beginner
+A reference of sample code for beginner